SGAOperations/attendance-manager/README.md

 - [ ] Deploy on Vercel
 - [ ] Bulk Add Members
 - [ ] Add documentation on linking Linear to GitHub
+- [ ] Unit test for both frontend and backend